headspace

 Mayah, Youth Worker (she/her)

-Sara, Allied Health Worker (she/her)
+Haijin, Allied Health Worker (she/her)

 Shane, Allied Health Worker (he/him)

-Shane said If I could be a character from Harry Potter, I 'd be the big guy with a huge beard and long hair, Hagrid I think - no particular reason other than pure envy being able to grow a beard that monumental
+Shane said If I could be a character from Harry Potter, I 'd be the big guy with a huge beard and long hair, Hagrid I think - no particular reason other than pure envy being able to grow a beard that monumental!

 Izaak, Youth Worker (he/him)